aimeos/aimeos-docs/src/admin/graphql/locale-currency.md

-This article contains all actions for retrieving and managing locales.
+This article contains all actions for retrieving and managing currencies.

-# Get locale by ID
+# Get currency by ID

 === "Query"
     ```graphql
     query {
-      getLocale(id: "1") {
+      getLocaleCurrency(id: "EUR") {
         id
-        siteid
-        languageid
-        currencyid
-        position
+        label
         status
         mtime
         ctime